 L. Solar Panels NEW

 1. Solar panels may be building-mounted or freestanding, subject to the regulations of this section.
-A solar panel must be building mounted.
-Freestanding panels are prohibited.

 2. Solar panels must be placed so that concentrated solar radiation or glare is not directed onto nearby properties or roadways.